brianjbayer/sample-login-watir-cucumber/README.md

 ## Requirements
 * Ruby 2.4.4
-* To run the tests using a specific browser requires that browser be installed as well as any required browser driver (e.g. to run the tests in the Chrome Browser requires Chrome and chromedriver be installed).
+* To run the tests using a specific browser requires that browser be installed
+(e.g. to run the tests in the Chrome Browser requires Chrome be installed).

 Install bundler (if not already installed for your Ruby):